Analytical representation for amplitudes and differential cross section of pp elastic scattering at 13 TeV: Other Models

-to parametrize $d\sigma/dt$ at several energies.
+to parametrize $d\sigma/dt$ at several energies for the full $|t|$ range.
 With six free parameters, the 13 TeV data (398 points) are fitted with $\chi^2=6.30$ with statistical errors only.
 This value looks similar to our value 5.186 for 428 points in Table \ref{tabletwo}.
-The real part in the amplitude in Eq.(\ref{PB_eq}) is a pure exponential form, without zero, very small in magnitude for all $|t|$, and with a value at the origin with $\rho=0.02$.
-In the representative figure we observe that the fitting ignores the 10 points with $|t|\geq 2 \GeV^2$.
-Then we conclude that the representation is lucky in the value of $\chi^2$ but is unrealistic as a description of the physical data.
-The reference to odderon in the title is not meaningful, since the model is only a practical representation of pp cross section, and is not expected to predict behaviour of $\rm p\bar p $ scattering.
+The real part in the amplitude in Eq.(\ref{PB_eq}) has a pure exponential form, without zero, and is very small in magnitude for all $|t|$, with a value at the origin $\rho=0.02$.
+We understand the the treatment of the real part in the framework of this model is not simple \cite{Pancheri_2}.

+In most models the range of transition from $|t| \approx 2.5 \GeV^2$ to the perturbative tail stays somewhat outside their treatments, indicating need of special investigation of this region, and also of more precise measurements.